-The olinguito clocks in at 35cm long, is the smallest member of the raccoon family and lives in the cloud forests of Colombia and Ecuador.
+The olinguito clocks in at 35 cm long, is the smallest member of the raccoon family, and lives in the cloud forests of Colombia and Ecuador.
 It’s brand new human name is Bassaricyon neblina, the neblina part coming from the Latin for clouds, referring to its habitat.

 Kristofer Helgen is the proud zoologist that tracked this fella down.
 He works as a curator at the National Museum of Natural History Washington DC where there are hundreds of thousands of dead animal samples sat in storage.
 It’s in these sorts of treasure troves of corpses that most new species are now discovered.

-Once he’d got the DNA sample and compared it to the other species of the same family he knew he had a new the proof necessary.
+Once he’d got the DNA sample and compared it to the other species of the same family, he knew he had the proof necessary.
 But was it now extinct?
 The next job was to find one.
 They made predictions about it’s probable natural environment and off they went to Ecuador.
-After a decade they found one.
+After a decade, they found one.

 Kristofer has also used this advanced DNA sampling technique to identify the biggest bat and the smallest of the bandicoots, but he says this newest find means the most to him.
 Good on you Mr Helgen and welcome to the world of taxonomy Mr Olinguito.